ultralytics/ultralytics/docs/modes/predict.md

 ## Inference Arguments

-`model.predict` accepts multiple arguments that control the prediction operation.
-These arguments can be passed directly to `model.predict`:
+`model.predict()` accepts multiple arguments that can be passed at inference time to override defaults:

 !!! example